RVP

 Description

-DESCRIPTION Nitrofurantoin, USP, a synthetic chemical, is a stable, yellow, crystalline compound.
+11 DESCRIPTION Nitrofurantoin oral suspension, USP, a synthetic chemical, is a stable, yellow, crystalline compound.
 Nitrofurantoin, USP is an antibacterial agent for specific urinary tract infections.
 Nitrofurantoin, USP is available in 25 mg/5 mL liquid suspension for oral administration.
-Inactive Ingredients Nitrofurantoin Oral Suspension USP contains carboxymethylcellulose sodium, anhydrous citric acid, glycerin, magnesium aluminum silicate, methylparaben, natural and artificial flavor (peach), propylparaben, purified water, saccharin sodium, sodium citrate, and sorbitol solution.
+Inactive ingredients Nitrofurantoin oral suspension, USP contains carboxymethylcellulose sodium, anhydrous citric acid, glycerin, magnesium aluminum silicate, methylparaben, natural and artificial flavor (peach), propylparaben, purified water, saccharin sodium, sodium citrate, and sorbitol solution.
 1

 How Supplied